GermanHeim/globalsearch-rs-website/src/content/docs/getting-started/comparison-with-matlab.md

 ## Additional features

-`globalsearch-rs` provides additional features, including checkpointing and parallel execution in stage 1.
+`globalsearch-rs` provides additional features, including checkpointing and parallel execution.
 For more information, see the [feature flags documentation](../../rust/feature-flags).

-These features are not available in the Python bindings.
+Checkpointing is not available in the Python bindings.

 ## References